Collagen Powder IS a Protein Powder

 Hands up if you had no idea that collagen powder IS a protein powder!

-And keep your hands up if you didn’t know that it also has an incredibly high concentration of protein peptides plus is super gentle on the gut.
+And keep your hands up if you didn’t know that it also has an incredibly high concentration of protein peptides, full of amino acids plus is super gentle on the gut.